pateketrueke/thinner/README.md

 ## Operation and data consumption

-[router.js](https://github.com/tildeio/router.js) is the basis router used on [Ember.js](http://emberjs.com/), it's a fabulous project.
+[router.js](https://github.com/tildeio/router.js) is the base router used by [Ember.js](http://emberjs.com/), fabulous project.

-  - It provides you a strong mechanism to handle application states
+  - It provides a strong mechanism to handle application states
-  - It even provides you with a model-like mechanism for consume your data
+  - Also provides you with a model-like mechanism for consuming your data

 ## Presentation and data manipulation

-[Ractive.js](http://ractivejs.org/) is another giant to mention, it even does run without any router!
+[Ractive.js](http://ractivejs.org/) is another big boy worth mentioning, it runs without a router!

-  - It has data binding and event management included
+  - It includes data binding and event management
-  - It uses a raw objects as model data source
+  - It uses raw objects as model data sources

 ## Workflow and boilerplates

-[Lineman.js](http://linemanjs.com/) ables you work whatever you like to do.
+[Lineman.js](http://linemanjs.com/) lets you work whatever you like to do.

-  - Built for grunt, run anything you can
+  - Built for grunt, run anything you want
-  - Leaves you to organize your source code
+  - Organizing your source code is your responsability

 ## Common utilities

-  - [jQuery](http://jquery.com/) for DOM, Promises, Events, etc.
+  - [jQuery](http://jquery.com/) used for DOM, Promises, Events, etc.
-  - [Lo-Dash](http://lodash.com) for data manipulation and FP.
+  - [Lo-Dash](http://lodash.com) used for data manipulation and FP

 ## Thinner

-In order to work you'll add the dependencies listed below:
+In order to work, thinner needs:

 **vendor.yaml**